sheel-gandhi/Stock-Analysis/README.md

 The results shows that the total trade volume of majority of stocks has increased from 2017 to 2018 except stocks like AY, FSLR JKS and SPWR which had minor reductions in its volumes.
 Also, the performance of majority of stocks declined in 2018 with each stock registering negative % change except ENPH (81.9% increase) and RUN (84% increase).
 Hence, we can say that overall, the Green Energy Stocks are not stable in 2018 as although the volumes increased, the prices fell in 2018 as compared to 2017.
 Conditional formatting applied on the results helps us in reading these results in a glance.

 The code ran successfully with the given data.
 However, due to the nested loop, the code took more time as it had to first check if it is the correct ticker and then fulfill the conditions going through the dataset repeatedly.
-Below are the screen shots of the run time it took for the original code –
+Below are the screen shots of the run time it took for the original code for each of the years –

 ![Original_Timelapse_2017](https://user-images.githubusercontent.com/108366412/178903184-a0fafe69-f7e3-4206-9b5c-06cfb1d99590.png)